Working in the UK during your studies with immigration permission

 If you are not eligible to apply for the EUSS and your course is 6 months or longer, you will need a Student visa.
 Please refer to the Tier 4/Student visa holders for restrictions on employment.

-Most Tier 4 / Student visa holders studying at the University of Plymouth are allowed to gain work experience by working part-time while they study, as long as you ensure you meet the restrictions and conditions outlined below.
-Students on a Short-term study or Standard Visitor visa cannot do any kind of work, work placement or work experience during your studies in the UK.
+Most Student visa holders studying at the University of Plymouth are allowed to gain work experience by working part-time while they study, as long as they meet the restrictions and conditions outlined below.
+Students on a Short-term study or Standard Visitor visa cannot do any kind of work, work placement or work experience during their studies in the UK.

 Your work conditions, including the maximum hours you can work during term time, are normally printed on your visa sticker, Biometric Residence Permit (BRP) or on a Home Office letter issued at the time your visa was granted.
 Your BRP will also state any restrictions in work.
 Usually, the maximum limit is 10 or 20 hours per week during term time but check your documents first.